dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 })
 ```

-And thats it!
+And that's it!
 It's really a very simple API to use with the Rune platform managing the requests/responses and retrying the AI in the case of failures and timeouts.

 ## Games